 In a small bowl, whisk two egg whites until frothy and bubbly.
 Pour over granola mixture and combine.

 Spread mixture on baking sheets, dividing evenly.
 Press firmly with the back of spatula to ensure that the mixture is compact.
 Bake for about 20-25 minutes or until toasted and fragrant.
 Rotate pan once to ensure even baking.

-While the granola is baking, mix cherries with balsamic vinegar into a small bowl.
+While granola is baking, mix cherries with balsamic vinegar into a small bowl.
 Set aside to soak until granola is done baking.

 Remove from oven.
 Let sit without stirring on baking sheets and let cool completely.
 I place my sheets on top of a wire rack.

 Drain cherries in colander.
 Into a separate large mixing bowl, add granola, breaking up large clumps.
 Add cherries and dates.
 Stir to evenly incorporate.
 Transfer and store in an airtight glass jar.

-Granola will last for a few weeks in your pantry-if you do not eat it before then or store in your freezer.
+Granola will last for a few weeks in your pantry-if you do not eat it before then.
 Granola freezes well.

-- The dark color of the granola makes it hard to tell if it is cooked or not, so go by smell or taste.
+- The dark color of this granola makes it hard to tell if it is cooked or not, so go by smell or taste.
 Each oven bakes at different speeds.
-Do not over bake.
-It will crisp up a bit as it cools.
+It will crisp up as it cools.